xiaodid1/312project-didihouse/README.md

 Sometime page will not be load corretlly if your laptop or pc is slow or having too many tasks on, please give it a few seconds to load
 ***

+## All pages are deployed websocket, any auction changes will show in real time

 You will see two buttons `Login` and `Register` in */* page, each button will navigate you to direct page

 Nagivating to any of the above page (other than login and register) with out logging in will be redirected to login page